Answer a few questions

 All tree services are qualified arborists (well they should be anyway.
 There are some dodgy ones out there but that’s for another article), but not all arborist provide written reports.

-Consulting arborists aka level 5 arborist are not just your standard run-of-the-mill tree expert.
+Consulting arborists aka level 5 arborists are not just your standard run-of-the-mill tree expert.
 They have further studies specifically for providing arborist reports.

 FEATURED AND TRUSTED BY: